michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker-part1.md

 ```

-For the data I want to analyse - related to unemployment, gross domestic product (GDP) and consumer prices (including associated expenditure weights) - four seperare codes are needed, each referring to specific data sets.
+For the data I want to analyse - related to unemployment, gross domestic product (GDP) and consumer prices (including associated expenditure weights) - four seperate codes are needed, each referring to specific data sets.
 The R-code below extracts and saves the required data from the API and does some minor reformatting of the information before saving the downloaded data in a series of .csv files (each named after the relevant database code).

 ```r
 library(dplyr)